92nd Infantry Division (United States): World War II

 The division was reactivated as an infantry division with the "colored" designation, under the command of Major General Edward Almond, on 15 October 1942, ten months after the American entry into World War II.
 They were assigned to Fort Huachuca, Arizona and trained in the United States for nearly two years.
-In late July 1944, the 370th Infantry Regiment was sent overseas to Italy and temporarily attached to the 1st Armored Division.
+In late July 1944, the 370th Infantry Regiment was sent to Italy and temporarily attached to the 1st Armored Division.
 The rest of the division was sent overseas in September of that year, and the division as a whole participated in heavy combat during the remainder of the Italian Campaign.

 During the 92nd Division's participation in the Italian Front, the Buffalo Soldiers made contact with units of many nationalities: beyond the attached 442nd Regimental Combat Team (442nd RCT), they also had contact with the colonial troops of the British and French colonial empires (Moroccans, Algerians, Senegalese, Indians, Gurkhas, and both Arab and Jewish Palestinians) as well as with exiled Poles, Greeks and Czechs, anti-fascist Italians and the troops of the Brazilian Expeditionary Force (FEB).

 The division's magazine was The Buffalo.
-Its art director, Ted Shearer, later created the early African-American comic strip Quincy.
+Its art director, Ted Shearer, later created the early African American comic strip Quincy.

 Commanders

 The division's commander, Major General Edward Almond, a native Virginian, was for a time highly regarded by General George C. Marshall, the U.S. Army Chief of Staff.
 They were both graduates of Virginia Military Institute (VMI).
-This was a major factor in Almond's promotion to major general and subsequent command of the 92nd Division, which was composed of African-American draftees.
-(The army was still segregated.)
+This was a major factor in Almond's promotion to major general and subsequent command of the 92nd Division, which was composed of African American draftees in the segregated Army.
 Almond held this position from the division's formation in October 1942 until August 1945.
 He led the division in combat throughout the Italian campaign of 1944–1945.
-General Marshall selected Almond because he believed the latter would excel at what was seen as a difficult assignment.
-But Almond performed poorly and blamed this on his largely African-American troops.
-Blaming them for his failure in combat, he advised the army against using African-American soldiers as combat troops.
+Marshall selected Almond because he believed the latter would excel at what was seen as a difficult assignment.
+But Almond performed poorly and blamed this on his largely African American troops.
+Blaming them for his failure in combat, he advised the army against using African American soldiers as combat troops.